Jennifer Finnigan: 2008–present

 Finnigan co-starred with her husband, actor Jonathan Silverman, in Beethoven's Big Break, the latest installment in the Beethoven film series; the film was released direct-to-DVD in late 2008.
 She also starred in Playing for Keeps, a CTV/Lifetime Original Movie, broadcast as What Color is Love? in the United States.
 Finnigan starred in the ABC sitcom Better with You, which was cancelled after only one season.

 She co-starred alongside Jason Priestley in the Psych sixth-season episode, "Neil Simon's Lover's Retreat".
 She has also done Shadow Island Mysteries: The Last Christmas and Shadow Island Mysteries: Wedding for One.

 In 2013, she starred on the TNT series Monday Mornings on which her real life husband Jonathan Silverman was a recurring cast member.
 The series was canceled after one season.

 She also starred on the FX series Tyrant, which began on June 24, 2014.
 Tyrant aired its final episode on September 7, 2016, after three seasons.

-She appeared as Grace Barrows, the Pentagon's press secretary, on the CBS action drama Salvation.
-Barrows was one of a few people initially informed when the Pentagon learned Earth will collide with an asteroid with potential extinction-level destruction capacity.
+She appeared as Grace Barrows, the Pentagon's press secretary, on the 2017 CBS action drama Salvation.
+Her character was one of a few people initially informed when the Pentagon learned Earth was going to collide with an asteroid with potential extinction-level destruction capacity.
 The series ran for two seasons.

+She starred on the 2021 Canadian comedy-drama series Moonshine.